avnet-iotconnect/iotc-python-greengrass-sdk/doc/openstlinux/README.md

 bash device-setup.sh ~/my-device-package.zip
 ```

-At this point, the device should show up as **Connected** in /IOTCONNECT.
+At this point, the device should show up as **Connected** in /IOTCONNECT within a minute or so.